-RO-ILS: Radiation Oncology Incident Learning System® Quarter 4 2016 Aggregate Report analyzes common errors that occur while treating patients in radiation oncology and overall safety practices to prevent errors related to clinical practices.
+RO-ILS: Radiation Oncology Incident Learning System® Quarter 4 2017 analyzes common errors that occur while treating patients in radiation oncology and overall safety practices to prevent errors related to clinical practices.

 This program is designed to meet the interest of radiation oncologists, radiation oncology residents, physicists, radiation dosimetrists, pathologists, radiation therapists, and nurses.

 Upon completion of this activity, participants should be able to: